PHPEmbark/journalapp/README.md

 The application attempts to show best practices for a beginning developer from learning "Hello World" to Application Architecture, all in about 8 hours.

-## Concepts Covered in 4 - Organization and Projects - Lesson 2 - Data Models
+## Concepts Covered in 4 - Organization and Projects - Lesson 3 - Views and Templates
-1. Base DB class and configuration
+1. Base Template class and configuration
-2. Injectable Database Access Objects
-3. Data Objects with Validation
-4. Integration of Data Objects with Database Access
+2. Html pulled out into templates

 ### Credits and Thanks